Kit553/PhononTools/1_Workflows/05_Lobster/README.md

 **Projection Quality:** More explicit reconstruction of the projected basis set; use for reproducibility and validation.
 - `kpointwiseSpilling`      &rarr; reports the charge spilling per *k*-point
 - `bondwiseSpilling`        &rarr; reports the charge spilling per bond type
-- `loadProjectionFromFile`  &rarr; used to restart desriptor calculation from already existing calculation
+- `loadProjectionFromFile`  &rarr; used to restart descriptor calculation from already existing calculation

 - Advanced
     - `basisRotation`           &rarr; rotates the basis set read from the rerun file